 Before his untimely death in 1970, the eclectic frontman’s eponymous band The Jimi Hendrix Experience released three studio albums between 1967-1968.
 Featuring some of his most renowned singles, including “Purple Haze”, “Little Wing”, “Voodoo Chile” and an acclaimed cover of Bob Dylan’s “All Along the Watchtower”, Hendrix’s final album with The Band of Gypsys didn’t generate hits of the same calibre, yet is still considered a cornerstone of his discography.

-Although Hendrix crafted an idiosyncratic sound, It’s fair to say that it can be closely captured with modern equipment.
-With multiple companies recreating his classic gear over the years, including a controversial prototype guitar produced by Gibson in the late ‘00s, Rabea and Matt selected products from companies that have produced signature versions of his equipment.
+Although Hendrix crafted an idiosyncratic sound, it’s fair to say that it can be closely captured with modern equipment.
+With multiple companies recreating his classic gear over the years, including a controversial prototype guitar produced by Gibson in the late 2000s, Rabea and Matt mostly selected products from companies that have produced signature versions of his equipment.

 Jimi Hendrix is most synonymous with the Fender Stratocaster.
 However, as a southpaw, he famously took a standard right-handed version of the instrument and flipped it to accommodate his dexterity.
 Also ensuring that the strings were the correct orientation, part of hendrix’s unique tone can be attributed to his Strat’s upside-down headstock and reversed bridge pickup.

-By flipping his guitars, this also caused the bridge pickup in his Stratocasters to be angled the opposite way.
-Although it went against Fender’s intended design, this was another ingredient of Jimi’s unique sound, as it gave him more top-end presence on the lower strings and a slightly smoother timbre on the higher strings.
+By flipping his guitars, this also caused the bridge pickups in his Stratocasters to be angled the opposite way.
+Although it went against Fender’s intended design, this was another ingredient of Jimi’s unique sound as it gave him more top-end presence on the lower strings and a slightly smoother timbre on the higher strings.

 For this video, Matt and Rabea decided to choose the Fender Jimi Hendrix Signature Strat – it was a no-brainer!